 4. Add 10% To Account For Any Errors

-Use a calculator to add 10% to your final figure.
+Use a room size calculator to add 10% to your final figure.
 This will account for any errors you may make when laying your floor and ensure you don't have to order more flooring or leave your floor unfinished until it arrives.

 Our Laminate Flooring Calculator